jasonrwang/dissertation-tudelft-latex/readme.md

 ## Changelog

+* v1.2.3 Now supports SVG on the fly using the LaTeX `svg` package (requires Inkscape or Imagemagick – see above)
 * v1.2.2 References now work properly across chapters and readme updated with blog and `make clean` info
 * v1.2.1 Built in continuous integration (CI)
 * v1.2 Added another chapter 2 as a barebones example
 * v1.1 Restructured folders and files to be git compatible
 * v1.0 TU Delft Template